Yankees vs. White Sox Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Luis Robert and others are available in the New York Yankees-Chicago White Sox matchup at Guaranteed Rate Field on Monday, starting at 8:10 PM ET.
+Player props can be found for Gleyber Torres and Luis Robert, among others, when the New York Yankees visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!